ioBroker/ioBroker.javascript/docs/en/javascript.md

 //});
 ```

-By default working directory/adapter is "javascript.0".
+By default, working directory/adapter is `javascript.0`.

 ### writeFile
 ```js
 writeFile(adapter, fileName, bytes, function (error) { });
 ```

 The optional error code will be given in callback.
-Argument *adapter* can be ommited.
+Argument *adapter* can be omitted.
 fileName is the name of file in DB.
 All files are stored in folder "javascript". if you want to write to other folders, e.g. to "/vis.0/" use setFile for that.

 The file that looks like `'/subfolder/file.txt'` will be stored under `"/javascript/subfolder/file.txt"` and can be accessed over web server with `"http://ip:8082/javascript/subfolder/file.txt"`